How do I apply to the Mathematical and Computational Finance Program?

 The Financial Mathematics program was managed from the Statistics department and was one of the oldest quantitative finance masters degrees and produced top graduates in both academia and industry.
 In 2014 we renamed the program MCF and relaunched it within the Stanford School of Engineering.
 In so doing we have built off of the Financial Mathematics core strengths and updated the curriculum to be positioned along current trends in computer science, data science/machine learning, numerics etc… at Stanford and more generally.
 We consider ourselves to have a startup mentality with a long tradition and alumni base!

 Can I take the GMAT instead of the GRE?

 No. GMAT does not meet our admissions standards and cannot be submitted.

 Do I need to take the TOEFL exam?

-If you did not receive your entire undergraduate degree from a university in a non-native English speaking country, then you must submit the TOEFL.
-There are no exceptions to this rule.
+If you received either your undergraduate or graduate degree from a university in a non-native English-speaking country, then you must submit the TOEFL.
+There are no exceptions.

 Should I apply to MCF in the Stanford School of Engineering or the MBA in the Stanford Graduate School of Business?

 Both are terminal masters degrees offering specialization in Finance, world class recruiting opportunities, a strong cohort experience and joint club participation.
 In fact many MCF students will take GSB courses and many MBA students take courses in the Engineering school.
 Some of our students have gone to study finance at the PhD level at the business school.
 Some of our students take jobs in more traditionally MBA type roles within finance.
 The MCF degree, at the end of the day, is an academically rigorous program which will instill solid foundational technical skills which can be applied directly in both quantitative and general finance careers.

 Should I apply to MCF in ICME or the Financial Analytics M.S. concentration in Management Science and Engineering (MS&E)?